 By Liam Dawe,

 Windows 10 is close to being dead now, with support ending this year.
 So why not try out Linux?
-Instead of getting a whole new system and having to deal with the increasing amount of AI junk and adverts in Windows 11.
+And bonus - you can get away from all the AI junk being pushed.

 Playtron wanted to take on Windows and SteamOS with their GameOS, now they're announcing a cryptocurrency